Article first published September 2017, updated July 2019

 Consumers do respond to personalized emails, but some big brand marketers are taking issue with the word “personalization.”
 It conjures up images of a robot that tracks our every move, then “blasts” our inboxes.
 But nothing could be further from the truth with personalization that is done well.

 Because of this, some marketers are now replacing the term “personalization” with “relevant content.”
+A great example of relevant content is this email from Guess.

 It might seem like marketers are getting hung up on a word, but they’re trying to take the robot, “we’re-spying-on-you” feel out of personalization and focus more on creating relevant messages that feel more human.
 As brands navigate the journey from 1:many to 1:1 messaging, they need to do it in a strategic and thoughtful way in order to make it successful.